Gensh/lilliput/README.md

 "Big scary tranforming monsters" is a core mechanical theme as well as storytelling, so that'll be kept.

-For some reason, "Agens of Yozi vengeance" was the main story theme used for the new direction.
+For some reason, "Agents of Yozi vengeance" was the main story theme used for the new direction.
 Why?
 That's like the Eight Nations and Alchemicals.
 If Sondok's running a cult, just give her an Exaltation, and we don't even have to involve the rest of the Demon Realm to do the Yozis' will.

 "Moustache-twirling villains" is fun for most folks but not everyone.
 So we can keep it but attach it to another awkward mechanic that half of everyone ignores – Limit.
 That's kind of where it was originally anyway.